What Is A Sleep Divorce? Why You May Want One, From Experts

-A sleep divorce occurs when partners live together but choose to sleep in separate beds or bedrooms to get better sleep.
+A sleep divorce is when partners live together but choose to sleep in separate beds or bedrooms to get better sleep.
 "Unlike when a partner decides to sleep elsewhere for a single night or accidentally falls asleep on the couch, a sleep divorce happens when couples make a clear decision to break sleeping ties for the foreseeable future," says relationship therapist Weena Cullins, LCMFT.

 Sleep divorce agreements can be long term or temporary, depending on the situation.
 For example, some couples sleep together the majority of the year but separate throughout a pregnancy or an illness.

-Why you may want to sleep apart.
+Why some couples sleep apart.

+Many couples simply sleep in separate beds for a better night's sleep, according to research.
 "Over time, some partners find it difficult to get good rest with their partner lying beside them," Cullins says.
 Common problems that may initiate a sleep divorce include: